 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.
 In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
-Five audit adjustments were proposed to record an operation and maintenance reimbursement receivable, record grant revenue and expense, reclassify the current portion of the capital lease, record salary related payments as part of the compensated absences liability and reclassify committed fund balance.
+Four audit adjustments were proposed to record an operation and maintenance reimbursement receivable, reclassify committed fund balance, reclassify the current portion of the capital lease and update the OPEB liability.